Being able to travel to Okinawa, Japan has opened my eyes to a whole new world of adventure.

 I was rather jealous that he’d chosen him rather than myself.
 But anyone who knows cats knows they have their own minds.
 Interacting with the cats made me miss mine, Fuego, and Coco back at home in Germany.

 The village on Aka Island is much smaller than the one on Zamami.
 There are only 330 inhabitants.
-I recommend it for a day trip.
+I recommend it for a day trip when you travel to Okinawa.

 Beaches of Aka

 Aka is a great spot to find deserted beaches.
 In summer you’ll find Green turtles, loggerheads and hawksbill turtles.
 They come here to lay their eggs on the beach.

 You’ll find deer on the Kerama Islands.
 They’re a unique subspecies only found on the Kerama Islands.
 I spotted three on Aka Island.
 They’re a nationally protected species in Japan.
 And get this, they’re known to swim between islands!
 Wouldn’t that be something to see?

 This hilly island offers perhaps one of the best views of the Kerama Islands from its observation points.
-It was cloudy when I was there, but I can imagine it being spectacular on a clear day.
+It was cloudy when I was there, but I can imagine it is spectacular on a clear day.

 Tokashiki is also a great place for water sports.
 I went sea kayaking in the protected waters of a cove.
-The more adventurous can kayak to other islands and hidden coves, I’m coming back to do this.
+The more adventurous can kayak to other islands and hidden coves, I’m coming back to do this the next time I travel to Okinawa.

 I also tried SUP for the very first time.
 The calm waters were the perfect place to learn and to get my balance.
 I also learned that if you want me to fall, all you have to do is say Look, sea turtle!
 It wasn’t a false alarm.
 You can SUP with sea turtles.
 The water was warm enough to do it in February.

 You’ll also find cherry blossoms in Okinawa.
 And while the season is just starting in mainland Japan, on subtropical Okinawa, the season is almost finished.
-At the end of February.
+This makes February a great time to travel to Okinawa.

 Where to Eat in Okinawa